ruiding-uchicago/ML-in-Hydrogen-Energy-Transformation-Electrocatalysts-Review/README.md

 # ML-in-Hydrogen-Energy-Transformation-Electrocatalysts-Review
-Repository of review article "Unlocking the Potential: Machine Learning Applications in Electrocatalyst Design for Electrochemical Hydrogen Energy Transformation"
+This is the repository of review article "Unlocking the Potential: Machine Learning Applications in Electrocatalyst Design for Electrochemical Hydrogen Energy Transformation"
+The Table mentioned in the manuscript Table 1 is available here.
+Please cite if use.